Almost contact 5-folds are contact: Horizontal Deformation I

 \subsection{Deformation along intersection points.}

-In this subsection we obtain a contact structure in a neighborhood of the fibres over a neighborhood of the intersection points in $f(C)$.
+In this subsection we obtain a contact structure in a neighborhood of the fibres over a neighborhood of the intersection points of an adapted family $T$.
 The precise statement reads as follows:

 \begin{proposition} Let $(M,\xi,\omega)$ be a vertical contact structure with respect to a good ace fibration $(f,C,E)$ and $T$ an adapted family.
-Then there exists a deformation $(\xi',\omega')$ of $(\xi,\omega)$ relative to $C$ and $E$ such that $(f,C,E)$ is a good ace fibration for $(\xi',\omega')$ and $\xi'$ is a contact structure in the pre--image of a neighborhood of the 0--cells of $|T|$. \end{proposition}
+Then there exists a deformation $(\xi',\omega')$ of $(\xi,\omega)$ relative to $C$ and $E$ such that $(f,C,E)$ is a good ace fibration for $(\xi',\omega')$ and $\xi'$ is a contact structure in the pre--image of a neighborhood of the 0--cells of $|T|$. \end{proposition} \begin{proof} Let $z$ be a point of intersection of the adapted family $T$, $(\phi,U)$ a sufficiently small chart centered at $z$ with the diffeomorphism $\phi:U\longrightarrow[-1,1]\times[-1,1]$, Cartesian coordinates $(s,t)\in [-1,1]\times [-1,1]$ and $N=f^{-1}(U)\backslash U(f)$.
+The geometric argument to prove the statement is simple.
+Lemmas \ref{lem:equivcon} and \ref{lem:paralleltrans} are used to trivialize $f$ over a neighborhood of the $0$--cells such that the hypotheses of Lemma \ref{lem:contactness_condition} can be applied.
+Let us provide the details.\\

-In order to apply \ref{lem:contactness_condition} we consider a trivialization relative to $C$ and $E$ and with a particular condition on the parallel transport.
-This is rather technical.
-The following lemmata exploit the ideas of Lemma ~\ref{lem:trivializing}.
-We introduce the required notation.\\

-Let $z$ be a point of intersection of the adapted family $T$ and $(\phi,U)$ a sufficiently small chart centered at $z$ with polar coordinates $(r,\theta)$.
-Recall the definition of the open set $U(f)=U(C)\cup U(E)$, i.e. $U(f)$ is a small open neighborhood of the critical set union the exceptional divisors.
-Let $N=f^{-1}(U)\backslash U(f)$.
-We shall also denote by $f$ the possible restrictions of the homonymous fibering map.\\